YuvalBahat/Confidence-Estimation/README.md

 # Confidence-Estimation
-Code for the paper Classification Confidence Estimation with Test-Time Data-Augmentation
+Code for the submitted manuscript titled "Classification Confidence Estimation with Test-Time Data-Augmentation"